drnjbishop/home/CV-public.knit.md

 *Committee Member*

+1. Comprehensive Exam, "Grandparent Multigenerational Relationships in Mexican American Coresiding Families and Implications for Individual and Family Outcomes", In-progress.
+Human Development and Family Sciences, University of Arizona.

-1. Master's Thesis, "Parental Academic Socialization, Intergenerational Cultural Conflict, and Depressive Symptoms in Korean American Adolescents", Status: In-progress (November 11, 2020 -- May 14, 2021).
+2. Master's Thesis, "Parental Academic Socialization, Intergenerational Cultural Conflict, and Depressive Symptoms in Korean American Adolescents", (November 11, 2020 -- May 14, 2021).
 Human Development and Family Sciences, School of Family and Consumer Sciences.

-2. Master's Thesis, "Coparenting Dyads Among Latinx Adolescent Parent Families", Status: In-progress.
+3. Master's Thesis, "Coparenting Dyads Among Latinx Adolescent Parent Families", Status: In-progress.
 (December 2, 2020 -- May 14, 2021).
 Human Development and Family Sciences, School of Family and Consumer Sciences.

-3. Master's Thesis, "Hospitalization as Predictor of Internalizing Behavior among Children: An Application of Propensity Score Analysis", Status: In-progress.
+4. Master's Thesis, "Hospitalization as Predictor of Internalizing Behavior among Children: An Application of Propensity Score Analysis", Status: In-progress.
 (June 12, 2019 -- May 1, 2020).
 Human Development and Family Sciences, School of Family and Consumer Sciences.

-4. Master's Thesis, "Adolescent Fathers Need Support too!
+5. Master's Thesis, "Adolescent Fathers Need Support too!
 Assessing how Grandmother Support Differs for Adolescent Fathers Versus Adolescent Mothers", Status: Complete.
 (November 12, 2018 -- May 1, 2019).
 Family and Child Development, School of Family and Consumer Sciences.

-5. Master's Thesis, "Characterizing the Calcium Sensing Receptor in the Progression of the Metastatic Phenotype of Prostate Cancer Cells", Status: Completed.
+6. Master's Thesis, "Characterizing the Calcium Sensing Receptor in the Progression of the Metastatic Phenotype of Prostate Cancer Cells", Status: Completed.
 (December 8, 2017 -- August 10, 2018).
 Nutrition and Foods, School of Family and Consumer Sciences.

-6. Master's Thesis, "Assessment of Diet Quality of Preschool-aged Children in San Marcos, Texas Based on the Healthy Eating Index-2010", Status: Completed.
+7. Master's Thesis, "Assessment of Diet Quality of Preschool-aged Children in San Marcos, Texas Based on the Healthy Eating Index-2010", Status: Completed.
 (December 2015 -- November 1, 2016).
 Nutrition and Foods, School of Family and Consumer Sciences.

 # **Service**